Tempera Vs Acrylic Paint – What Is the Difference

 1. Required Paint

 The main thing I need for painting is different colors of your desired paint type whether you are using acrylic paint or tempera paints.
-Select all the colors which you think you’ll need to complete your whole painting project.
+Select all the colors that you think you’ll need to complete your whole painting project.

 2. Selective Brushes